diannedejesus/update_contacts/readme.md

 Learn how to create a low-fidelity wireframe in Lucidchart to include within your software design document. -->

 ## Goals and milestones
-- [completed] Credentials: add or remove access to your contacts credentials.
-    - [] Might eliminate the storage of this data and just ask user to verify everytime they want to access
-- [completed] Delete and/or replace the local list of contacts (will erase all data)
-- [completed] add a reference for empty link counting when database is first created
-- [completed] Allow user to add a new entry to historic list (data can be added or disabled/enabled)
-    - [][additional feature] allow for adding a reason for disabling
-- [completed] Format the p tag that confirms the of deletion of credentials to the user on the configure page

-- [completed] Add confirmation or page for when calendar access is added
-- [] Fix form for submitting email on receipt page (move submit button)
-- [] view for the verified data (most likey a list)
+- [completed]Modify the admin view / dashboard / update the dashboard view to have needed data, historical data list view might not be the most pertinent
+- [completed]How will the verified list page handle a disabled accesslink/contact.
+Disable further action for the item.
+- [partial]Make accessLink code on lists clickable to have it ![send an email] or display a printable page.
+    -[]format and redact printable page

+- [completed]Add the count of items to the submitlist page view and if the info has been verified already.
+Perhaps order it by verification status
+- [completed]Modify the submitlist view to not include data since we will only be display unique values and won't represent all changes made.
+This includes timestamp.

 ### Secondary Goals
-- [ ]Format phones numbers to a standard representation
 - [ ]Add input verification to receipt page for after the fact email entry

-- [ ]Modify the admin view / dashboard

-- [ ]Possibly track who enter an email after the fact for a receipt but does not want it associated to its account.
+- [ ]Rename pages and routes

+- [] {extra} create process to verfiy credentials for reading and editiong contacts
 - [ ]Have a button to add credentials that leads to a form page; if this part remains in the app.
     - [ ]Pretty sure the app will only use one set of credentials so we wont need the form unless the user want to replace their credetials or modify.

-- [completed] Setup a verification for cases submitted without a link to associate it to an entry
-    - [partial]make an option to permit the user to eliminate the non-relevant link -[ ]figure out how to make mongoose update / replace a field with similar data
-    - [completed]include more information with the link to make it easier to identify the correct one from the incorrect one

--[ ]Rename pages and routes
+- [completed] Credentials: add or remove access to your contacts credentials.
+    - [][additional feature] Might eliminate the storage of this data and just ask user to verify everytime they want to access

+- [][additional feature] allow for adding a reason for disabling

 ### Wishlist Feature
 - [ ][additional Feature] Collect submit fails with reason for fail
 - [ ][additional Feature] Click through handler, session detection
-- [ ][additional Feature] Compare and submit contact changes
+- [ ][additional Feature] Submit contact changes to exchange
+- [ ][additional Feature]Possibly track who enters an email after the fact for a receipt but does not want it associated to its account.
 - [ ][Wishlist] Dashboard with visualizations
 - [ ][wishlist] find the structure of the information to use for limiting the import.
 Try to implement dynamicly.
     - [ ][wishist] will also be used to define the information to select from the data.